 I am the Jacob Wallenberg Professor at the Stockholm School of Economics.
 My research focuses on imperfectly competitive markets (Industrial Organization) with an emphasis on investigating responses by firms to uncertainty and various risks, in particular exchange rate risk.
 I teach microeconomics at the undergraduate level and Industrial Organization at the PhD level.
-I'm also adjunct professor at NHH Bergen.
+I am also affiliated (Professor II) with NHH in Bergen.
 A CV is available here.

 "Hump-shaped cross-price effects and the extensive margin in cross-border shopping" , with F. Steen and S.A.
 Ulsaker, 2022, American Economic Journal: Microeconomics.

 "Hedging to market-wide shocks and competitive selection" , with I. Trygg Kupersmidt, 2023, Journal of Economics and Management Strategy

 "Demand for in-app purchases in mobile apps: A difference-in-difference approach", with A. Enache and M. Wiklander, 2023, International Journal of Industrial Organization.